codefresh-io/terraform-provider-codefresh/docs/data-sources/user.md

 page_title: "codefresh_user Data Source - terraform-provider-codefresh"
 subcategory: ""
 description: |-
   This data source retrieves a user by email.
+Requires a Codefresh admin token and applies only to Codefresh on-premises installations.
 ---

 # codefresh_user (Data Source)

 This data source retrieves a user by email.
+Requires a Codefresh admin token and applies only to Codefresh on-premises installations.

 ## Example usage